 The event draws 3000 visitors to the region every spring for a four-day festival of gardens and gardening.

 “Richard and Puddy and I worked with our local tourism manager, Maryanne Webber, who said we needed to create an event highlighting gardens in Marlborough.”

 Twenty-four years later, this celebration of gardens is a drawcard for visitors from throughout New Zealand and overseas, and always features a famous international speaker.

 Carolyn is thrilled to have one of her favourite gardening greats coming this year: Fergus Garrett, from leading UK garden Great Dixter, is known for his brave and exciting use of plants and ability to evolve a mature garden in dynamic new ways.

 Fergus will deliver two keynote events, and tickets to these tend to sell out rapidly.

 Carolyn has always been an avid garden tourist.

 She, and her late, very dear friend Yvonne Richmond, visited Sissinghurst as young gardeners.
 Carolyn was so overwhelmed to be actually visiting the famous garden, she burst into tears at the gates.

 Once inside, she and Yvonne couldn’t tear themselves away and on three occasions having left the grounds looked at each other and asked, ‘Shall we just go back in once more?’
 “Each time we went back in, we saw something different.”
 In all, Carolyn has visited Sissinghurst five times.

-See Carolyn’s garden as part of Nelmac Garden Marlborough, 9–12 November.
-Tickets on sale from 1 July.
+See Carolyn’s garden as part of Garden Marlborough, Rapaura Springs Bloom in the Boom 5-8 November.